 Pitch perfectWorld-class all-rounder Stuart Broad reveals the secret to surviving cricket’s roughest role

 “I’ve picked the hardest job in cricket, being a fast bowler,” says 28-year-old England Twenty20 captain Stuart Broad, as England prepare to take on India in five Tests and six short-form games this summer.
 “We get 10 times our body weight going through our knees and ankles every time we bowl.
-I’m 188 pounds, so that can add up.
+I’m 85kg, so that can add up.

-During a match day we wear a GPS, and we travel 11 miles a match on average, between walking, running and sprinting, so the legs feel heavy towards the end of the day.
+During a test match day we wear a GPS, and we travel 18km a match on average, between walking, running and sprinting, so the legs feel heavy towards the end of the day.
 The injury rate is high in bowlers.
-We get a lot of stress fractures, either of the feet or the back, where the bones are under pressure all the time, so you have to make those areas of your body strong.
+We get a lot of stress fractures, either of the feet or the back where the bones are under pressure all the time, so you have to make those areas of your body strong.
 But we’re playing up to 250 days a year, so you can’t do any training that makes you feel too stiff and sore: you need to be ready for your game.”

 do try this at home